 - 4.3 Participants can revise and update their Entries until it has been submitted.
 Participants may be asked to provide additional information to assist the Foundation in assessing the Entries.
 Participant agrees to cooperate with the Foundation, including by being available to provide such information and be interviewed per email, telephone, Teams or other method of communication decided by the Foundation.

 4.4 From the eligible Entries, the Foundation will select fifteen (15) Finalists.

-4.5 An expert Advisory Board, listed on the Website, will evaluate and score the Finalists based on the criteria set out in 4.2.
+4.5 An Expert Panel, listed on the Website, will evaluate and score the Finalists based on the criteria set out in 4.2.

-4.6 The Advisory Board’s ranking of the Finalists is subject to confirmation by the Foundation’ Board of Directors under the Foundation’s statutes.
-The Board of Directors may either confirm the Advisory Board’s ranking whereby the five highest-scored Finalists are crowned 5 Winners in the Challenge, or remit back to the Advisory Board.
+4.6 The Expert Panel’s ranking of the Finalists is subject to confirmation by the Foundation’ Board of Directors under the Foundation’s statutes.
+The Board of Directors may either confirm the Expert Panel’s ranking whereby the five highest-scored Finalists are crowned 5 Winners in the Challenge, or remit back to the Expert Panel.

-4.7 The Winners will be provided Grant based on the final score set by the expert advisory board and approved by the Board of Directors.
+4.7 The Winners will be provided Grant based on the final score set by the Expert Panel and approved by the Board of Directors.

 The results of the Challenge

 4.8 The Winners shall be notified by Teams or other communication channel to share the results of the Challenge.
 The results shall be announced publicly on the Website after the Winners have been notified.

 4.9 The Winners will be celebrated in Stockholm in June 2023.
 Winners will be invited to travel to Stockholm during this time to partake in a ceremony as decided by the Foundation.

 4.10 The Foundation shall reimburse reasonable travel and lodging expenses incurred dependent on the number of winners.
 Reimbursement is subject to approval in writing in advance by the Foundation.

-4.11 All decisions, including the ranking of Finalists and awarding of points and Grants, made by the Foundation and/or the Advisory Board are final.
+4.11 All decisions, including the ranking of Finalists and awarding of points and Grants, made by the Foundation and/or the Expert Panel are final.